sudo-self/Rpi-shairport-sync/AIRPLAY2.md

 Note
 ----
-The functionality offered by Shairport Sync is the result of lots of study and analysis of the AirPlay 1 and AirPlay 2 protocols by many people over the years.
+The functionality offered by Shairport Sync is the result of study and analysis of the AirPlay 1 and AirPlay 2 protocols by many people over the years.
 These protocols have not been officially published, and there is no assurance that Shairport Sync will continue to work with AirPlay in future.

 Acknowledgements
 ----